jkhsjdhjs/node-fetch-cookies/README.md

 Returns an iterator over all cookies valid for a request to `url`.

 #### deleteExpired()
-Removes all expired cookies from the jar.
+Removes all expired cookies from the jar (including session cookies).

 #### save()
 Saves the cookie jar to disk.
-Only non-expired cookies are saved.
+Only non-expired non-session cookies are saved.

 ### Class: Cookie